Jewelled gecko

 The jewelled gecko (Naultinus gemmeus) is a threatened species of lizard in the family Diplodactylidae.
-The species is endemic to the South Island of New Zealand.
+This gecko is endemic to the South Island of New Zealand.

 Subgroups or populations of the jewelled gecko living in Otago, Canterbury, and Southland can be distinguished by their colour and marking.
 Male Canterbury jewelled geckos tend to be grey or brown with yellow, purple and white rows of stripes or diamonds.
 Otago jewelled gecko populations are often green with yellow and white markings, and Southland jewelled geckos are usually solid green.

-The jewelled gecko eats a wide variety of insects and moths.
+The jewelled gecko eats a wide variety of insects, such as moths and flies.
 It also eats berries and, more rarely, nectar.

 The jewelled gecko and other New Zealand geckos are highly protected and it is illegal to capture or disturb them.
 The jewelled gecko is often targeted by wildlife smugglers.

-Identification
+Description

 Naultinus gemmeus has a bright to olive green body with either stripes or a pattern of diamonds on its back, a pattern which has given the species its common name, and is an important identifying feature.
 Colours often seen in the stripes or diamond shapes are white, pale green, or yellow.
 Those colours are often outlined by black or dark brown.
 The underbelly is usually a pale greenish yellow or grey and can sometimes have stripes or streaks too.
 There appear to be some differences in looks between the Otago and Canterbury subgroups of the jewelled gecko, as well as between the males and females.
 For both the Otago and Canterbury subgroups it seems that the females are more likely to have a jewelled pattern, while the males have stripes or no pattern.
 For the Otago subgroup the mouth of the jewelled gecko typically has a lining of deep blue colour and a blackish tongue, whilst the Canterbury subgroup have a mouth lining of pinkish colour and a pink or orange tongue.
 The eye colour ranges from brown to olive colored.
 The jewelled gecko can get to a total length of 18 cm with the body usually measuring about 6 to 8 cm from snout tip to anus (snout-to-vent length, abbreviated SVL).
 It can also weigh up to 15 grams (.53 oz) and has a very long life span lasting at least 40 years.